Editors: Laura Cahillane and Jennifer Schweppe | ISBN: 978-1-911611-11-0 | Format and Price: Paperback €38 | Publication Date: 25 July 2019

 - Crossing the Line: Ethnographic Fieldwork on Crime and Justice, Jonathan Ilan

-- Research at the Law Reform Commission, Ciarán Burke and Ray Byrne
+- Research at the Law Reform Commission, Ciarán Burke and Raymond Byrne

 Who Should Buy This Book?

 Case Studies in Legal Research Methodologies: Reflections on Theory and Practice is essential reading for all law students, legal researchers and legal academics.
-This book will also be of great interest to law firms, legal librarians, know-how officers, etc.
+This book will also be of great interest to legal practitioners, legal librarians and anyone interested legal research theory and practice.